-Vietnam: Cybersecurity Law / Decree on Personal Data Protection
+• Vietnam: Cybersecurity Law / Decree on Personal Data Protection

-The Vietnamese government enforced the Cybersecurity Law in January 2019.
-The law requires certain domestic and foreign companies to store data within Vietnam, and obliges certain foreign companies to establish branches or representative offices in Vietnam.
-In October 2022, Decree 53, stipulating the detailed requirements to store data within Vietnam and to establish branches or representative offices according to the Cybersecurity Law, was enforced.
-Furthermore, the Draft Decree on the Management, Provision, and Use of Internet Services and Online Information (72/2013/ND-CP) (announced in November 2021), which the Cybersecurity Law governs, requires that the data of users of data center service, Vietnamese organizations or persons, must be stored within Vietnam.
-Additionally, the Draft Decree obliges information contents service provider on social networking websites or mobile networks to locate servers in Vietnam.
+The Vietnamese government enforced the Cybersecurity Law in January 2019, and in October 2022, Decree 53, stipulating the detailed requirements to store data within Vietnam and to establish branches or representative offices according to the Cybersecurity Law, was enforced.
+Furthermore, the Draft Amendments No. 72 or 2013 to the Decree on the Management, Provision, and Use of Internet Services and Online Information (announced in July 2023) stipulates that in both domestic companies and foreign companies are required to set up at least one server in Vietnam when they establish websites or provide social networking services, and "to be able to respond to inspection, examination, storing and provision of information on its website or social networks", etc.

-If these obligations place foreign business operators in de facto less favorable competitive conditions than Vietnamese business operators in the sectors where Vietnam has committed itself to liberalization, the Draft Decree might violate the national treatment obligations stipulated in Article 17 of GATS as well as Articles 9.4 and 10.3 of the CPTPP.
-Additionally, since Vietnam has agreed to the provisions of free flow of data across borders and prohibition of computing facilities location requirements in the CPTPP and RCEP Agreements (Articles 14.11 and 14.13 of the CPTPP Agreement and Articles 12.14 and 12.15 of the RCEP Agreement), the Cybersecurity Law and the Draft Decree on the Management, Provision, and Use of Internet Services and Online Information might violate these provisions, depending on the implementation.
+If these obligations place foreign business operators in de facto less favorable competitive conditions than Vietnamese business operators in the sectors, the Draft Decree could be deemed as a violation of the national treatment obligations stipulated in Article 17 of GATS as well as Articles 9.4 and 10.3 of the CPTPP.
+Additionally, since Vietnam has agreed to the provisions of cross-border free flow of information and the prohibition of the requirement regarding location of computing facilities in the CPTPP and RCEP Agreements (Articles 14.11 and 14.13 of the CPTPP Agreement and Articles 12.14 and 12.15 of the RCEP Agreement), the Cybersecurity Law and the draft "Amendments No. 72 of 2013 to the Decree on the Management, Provision, and Use of Internet Services and Online Information" could conflict with these provisions, depending on the implementation.
 Since Decree 53 requires a specific form in relation to the obligation to establish branches or representative offices in Vietnam, it might violate the market access obligations stipulated in Article 16 of GATS and the prohibition of requirement to establish an enterprise in its territory stipulated in Article 10.6 of the CPTPP Agreement.